Being busy has long been synonymous with being successful and living a full life.

 Time wasters are activities that consume significant amounts of your time but don’t bring any value.
 To avoid them, we first need to identify what our key time wasters are.
 Is it the never-ending notifications on the smartphone that make you check those social media apps again and again?
 Or maybe your colleagues who like to chat about random things?
 Once you know what’s holding you back, you can work on isolating yourself and limiting the negative influences.

-Track your time and log all activities for a couple of weeks or a month.
+Track your time using time management software and log all activities for a couple of weeks or a month.
 You are almost guaranteed to have unexpected results and insights into where your time really goes.

 Stop procrastinating (or reduce it)